David Anthony Higgins

 David Anthony Higgins (born December 9, 1961) is an American actor.
 He is known for his television roles as Craig Feldspar on Malcolm in the Middle, Joe on Ellen, and Reginald Bitters on Big Time Rush.
 He also had a recurring role as Harry on the television series Mike & Molly.

 Early life and education

-Higgins was born on December 9, 1961, in Des Moines, Iowa, one of five children (including brothers Steve and Alan) of Marian Higgins (née Coppola; 1932–2011) and Harold Higgins, the latter of whom was a janitor at West Des Moines schools.
+Higgins was born on December 9, 1961, in Des Moines, Iowa, one of five children (including brothers Steve and Alan) of Marian Higgins (née Coppola; 1932–2011) and Harold Higgins (1934–1979), the latter of whom was a janitor at West Des Moines schools who was also a broadcaster who did high school plays.
 After receiving encouragement from a fourth-grade teacher, he won a scholarship to the Des Moines Playhouse and performed in several summer operettas.
 He was raised in Des Moines and graduated from Theodore Roosevelt High School in 1980.
 He attended the University of Iowa, where he studied liberal arts until he realized he wanted to pursue a career in entertainment.